vivaxgen/vvg-box/README.rst

     Other global settings that can be modified by users should use number starting from ``90-``, eg. the snakemake job scheduler profile setting is ``99-snakemake-profiles``.

+``etc/inst-envvars``
+    This file contains the environment variables that were set during the installation, anc can be sourced for updating the dependencies, etc.

 The layout has been designed so that the number of files that are not managed is very minimal (only ``bin/activate``, ``bin/micromamba`` and